Create a mdb_env

 reader_list()

-A character matrix with columns pid
+Value: A character matrix with columns

-(a pointer address), and txnid
+(a pointer address), andtxnid

-Note: In lmdb.h this is mdb_reader_list()
+(a small integer)Note: In lmdb.h this is

 reader_check